outrunnl/dbcollect/README.md

 ## Safety

+A lot of safety guards have been built into _dbcollect_.
+It is designed to not require root access and only writes files to the /tmp directory by default.
+Even if it fails for some reason, no harm can be done.

 - If you run as 'root', dbcollect switches to a non-root user early.
-By default this is 'oracle', use '-u user' to use another user
+By default this is 'oracle', use '-u user' to use another user.
 - The scripts only contain SELECT statements and SQL*Plus formatting/reporting commands.
-No data will be changed directly on the database
+No data will be changed directly on the database.
 - The collect scripts can generate a large number of files in /tmp - usually a few hundred MB.
 Make sure there is enough space.
+- In some cases, _dbcollect_ may fail or run with warnings or errors.
+This will not cause further issues except that not all required data is collected.

 ## Source code

 dbcollect is packaged as a Python "zipapp" package which is a specially prepared ZIP file.
 You can unzip it with a normal unzip tool.
 For example, listing the files in the package:

-`unzip -l dbcollect`
+`unzip -l /usr/local/bin/dbcollect`

 ## Q&A